PrakyathReddy/distroless-image-for-multi-stage-docker-builds/README.md

 So, need to choose only in scenarios where we are confident that the app won't break and is well tested.

 We can create the binaries from Stage 1 with Ubuntu as the base image.
 Then, only use those binaries in stage 2 plus the executable - python/java,etc..

+Step 1: Create calculator application in Go. $ go run calculator.go Step 2: Containerise this and execute the container